sridharbommena/GiftedChatExample/README.md

 #GiftedChatExample
 ----------

-I have use Gifted Chat React native Package for this app
+I have used Gifted Chat React native Package for this app

 you can go to Gifted chat by [clicking here](https://github.com/FaridSafi/react-native-gifted-chat)